 It's as simple as that.
 Click on the Listing Protection button to add any listing and monitor for things like listing suppression, product ranks, and Buy Box changes.

-Then, navigate to the Traffic Insights area to analyze one or multiple products to see detailed analytics, including referrals and display ads.
+Then, navigate to the Traffic Insights area to analyze one or multiple products to see detailed analytics, including Google Organic, Backlinks and Google Shopping ads.

 Finally, you can click on the Listing Quality Check to receive a Listing Quality Score, along with a list of successful checks and recommendations to follow best practices and Amazon Style Guides.

-The Sellzone Split Testing Tool is completely free for whichever merchants want to give it a try.
-You can buy a package of all other tools for $50 per month or opt for the Pro plan to receive things like extended limits, private onboarding, and a personal account manager.
+The Sellzone Split Testing Tool and Product Research Tool are completely free for whichever merchants want to try it.
+You can buy a package of all other tools for $50 per month or opt for the Pro plan for $85 to receive things like extended limits, private onboarding, and a personal account manager.
 You can see more pricing information here.

-We encourage you to give Sellzone Split Testing a try since it's easy to implement, you don't have to pay a dime, and it immediately gives you the tools to start testing little parts of your product pages to ensure that they all look and sound great for your customers.
+We encourage you to give Sellzone Split Testing and Product Research tools a try since it's easy to implement, you don't have to pay, and it immediately gives you the tools to start selling a new product or testing little parts of your existing product pages to ensure that they all look and sound great for your customers.

 Here's a detailed breakdown of the Sellzone pricing packages:

-- Free: $0 (forever) for unlimited listing split tests, ASIN external traffic overviews, listing checks for Amazon requirements, a 100 keyword research limit, three seed keywords per day, customer support, and an academy course for training purposes.
+- Free: $0 (forever) for unlimited listing split tests, Amazon product research, ASIN external traffic overviews, listing checks for Amazon requirements, a 100 keyword research limit, three seed keywords per day, one product to run Amazon ads, customer support, and an academy course for training purposes.

-- Growth: $50 per month for all features in the Free plan, a full set of listing quality checks and improvement suggestions, security alerts to enhance your listing protection, unlimited keyword searching, unlimited seed keywords per day, different match types, keyword list exporting, sorting and smart filtering, Amazon Style Guide checking, insights for Google organic traffic and keywords, info on websites linking to your listings, Google Shopping ads, display ads, 500 listings for the Listing Protection, keyword rank alerts, Buy Box Statuses, hijacker alerts, listing suppression alerts, price changes, and access to a private Facebook group.
+- Growth: $50 per month for all features in the Free plan, a full set of listing quality checks and improvement suggestions, security alerts to enhance your listing protection, unlimited keyword searching, unlimited seed keywords per day, different match types, keyword list exporting, sorting and smart filtering, running Amazon PPC campaigns, Amazon Style Guide checking, insights for Amazon and Google organic traffic and keywords, info on websites linking to your listings, Google Shopping ads, 500 listings for the Listing Protection, keyword rank alerts, Buy Box Statuses, hijacker alerts, listing suppression alerts, and price changes.

 - Pro: $85 per month to get everything in the previous plan, a personal account manager, extended limits, private onboarding, and 2,000 listing checks in the Listing Protection module.